 In this model, meaning before the advent of life must, of course, be founded on construction: ‘Only by [life's] agency is it even possible to construct the universe of existence or what we call reality’ (1986:314).
 In sum, in Wheeler's grand conception, physics is the offspring of semiosis, ‘even as meaning is the child of physics’.

 Ultimately, Sebeok sees the strong version of the Anthropic Principle as consonant with semiotics, particularly “Wheeler's suggestion that the fundamental physical constants, the nuclear and cosmological parameters, and others, are constrained by the unbudging requirement that life evolve, and that these constants are altered by our consciousness of them”.
 Put briefly, “life modifies the universe to meet its needs, and accomplishes this by means of sign action” (Sebeok 1991c: 135).
 During the observership session of the SSA in 1982, Sebeok mentioned to Brooke Deely that “Every time you look at the sun you affect its rays to an infinitesimal degree” (Williams 2017).
-Within these general statements, Sebeok aligns himself with a Wheelerian view of observership that be unpacked in the paragraphs that follow and which, it will be argued here, is consonant with the idea of semiosis as a field of observership where modification is inherent.
+Within these general statements, Sebeok aligns himself with a Wheelerian view of observership that will be unpacked in the paragraphs that follow and which, it will be argued here, is consonant with the idea of semiosis as a field of observership where modification is inherent.

 In addition to its complexity, Wheelerian observership demands to be unpacked because Sebeok’s cue to consider physics as meaning in which an observer is implicated, an act of co-participatory creation, has not really been acknowledged (a noble exception being Merrell 2011 who demonstrates the influence on Sebeok of twentieth-century physics, especially Wheeler).
 Nor has it been developed.
 This is not surprising since Wheeler’s voluminous writings on physics are formidable for non-specialist and specialist alike, despite the fact that they bear the substance of his notions of the participant-observer and the participatory universe.
 However, the publication in the 1990s of Wheeler’s 1953-1991 writings on philosophy of science (Wheeler 1994), as well as his autobiography (Wheeler with Ford 1998), offers some succour to those who would take Sebeok’s cue to understanding the semiotic endeavour.
 Reasoning at the quantum level, but in a manner susceptible of translation to other levels, it becomes increasingly apparent why Wheeler’s perspective on observership is congenial to semiotics and pragmaticism.
 Chiefly, Wheeler is concerned with physics not just as mathematically ‘objective’ but as ‘meaning’ or ‘significance’.
 His formulation regarding observership effectively hinges on two points regarding the relative positions of observers.
 The first, requiring only the most rudimentary understanding of relativity, is that “The observer is elevated from ‘observer’ to ‘participator’ . . .
 The position (or momentum) of an object only acquires a useful meaning through the participatory act of observation” (1994: 25).
 In short, relativity entails that the observer is ‘active’ in enacting that relativity.
 Second comes the question “Is the architecture of existence such that only through ‘observership’ does the universe have a way to come into being?”
 (1994: 26).
 It should be clear that these statements constitute neither relativism (cognitive or cultural) nor constructivism.
 Certainly, they differ from the constructivist position despite their apparent alignment with this position at first sight.
-Maturana arguably the leading constructivist and one of the figures debated in cybersemiotics, contends that
+Maturana arguably the leading bioconstructivist and one of the figures debated in cybersemiotics, contends that